Updated March 21, 2026 · By Jake Embers

 Best Cuts for Hot and Fast

 Naturally tender cuts with fine muscle fibers work best with hot-and-fast cooking.
 These proteins don't need time to break down tough connective tissue.
-They just need enough heat to cook through while developing great exterior flavors.

 Steaks are the obvious choice.
 Whether it's ribeye, New York strip, or filet mignon, tender steaks need high heat and short cooking times.
-I preheat my grill to 500F and cook most steaks 3-4 minutes per side for medium-rare.
+I preheat my grill to 500°F and cook most steaks 3-4 minutes per side for medium-rare.
 My grilled steak with chimichurri showcases this technique perfectly.

 Chicken breasts and thighs both benefit from hot-and-fast cooking, but for different reasons.
 Breasts cook quickly and stay juicy when seared at high heat.
 Thighs need the high temperature to render fat and crisp the skin properly.
 Nobody wants flabby chicken skin.
+I learned this lesson the hard way after serving those rubber-skinned thighs to my mother-in-law.

 Fish and seafood almost always work better hot and fast.
 Salmon, tuna, and most white fish cook through quickly and benefit from the contrast between seared exterior and flaky interior.
 I've never met a piece of fish that improved with hours of smoking.